bloomberg/bde-tools/docs/docs/cmake/fuzz_testing.rst

 testing.
 The build system will define ``BDE_ACTIVATE_FUZZ_TESTING`` when building for fuzz testing to enable this.

-A fuzz test is expected to crash on the first failure detected.
+A fuzz test is expected to attempt to crash on the first failure detected.
 This might be a "natural" crash, perhaps because the program indirects through bad pointers, or a deliberate crash via an unhandled exception or a call to ``abort``.
 In BDE fuzz tests, a deliberate crash is invoked through the assertion system, as seen below.
+The fuzz testing infrastructure intercepts such crash attempts, saves the problematic input, reports the failure, and exits.

 A BDE test driver adapted for fuzz testing will include code similar to the following template, just before ``main()``.
 The BDE code base has several